abinit/abinit/doc/tutorial/compilation.md

 ```

 the `f` at the end stands for `float` (C jargon for single precision).
+Note that only static libraries have been built.

 Now we configure for the double precision version (default behaviour)